 - Your direct deposit information (if receiving a refund)

 You can access and download a blank version of a 1040 via IRS.gov.
-The site also includes instructions for filling out the form.
-You might also be able to get 1040 forms from:
+The 1040-SR is also available on the IRS website.
+In addition, the site includes instructions for filling out the forms.
+You might also be able to get 1040/1040-SR forms from:

 - Participating local libraries

 1040 vs. 1040a vs. 1040EZ: What’s the Difference?

 In previous years, what forms you filled out depended on a variety of factors, such as income or filing status.
 Now, taxpayers will only use the new Form 1040 when filing their 2020 taxes.

 Previously, 1040s were mandatory if you were self-employed, itemized your deductions, owed household employment tax or had $100,000 or more in taxable income.
 Now, it’s the standard form everyone will use.

 Form 1040A allowed you to claim certain adjustments not available using Form 1040EZ.
 For example, Form 1040A was used to file as head of household, which is more advantageous than a filing status of single because it comes with a lower tax rate and a higher standard deduction.
 You could also claim dependents and take tax credits for child and dependent care, retirement savings, earned income, premium tax and education using Form 1040A.
 Now, that’s done on the new Form 1040.